WordPress hosting: How To Find The Best One

-Beginning your journey into the word of WordPress can be overwhelming and confusing if you don’t have any prior experience with it or knowledge of it.
-The terminology, features, and questions can throw you off and could lead you to agreeing to something you don’t want and being locked in.
+Beginning your journey into the world of WordPress can be overwhelming and confusing if you don’t have any prior experience with this extremely popular CMS.
+The terminology, features, and questions can throw you off and could lead you to make a bad choice.

 While the location of the server hosting your site IS important, it’s not the MOST important.
 For example, if you’re located in Canada, a US server location is fine.
 If you’re in Singapore, an Australian server location is great!
 Keep it close, but don’t think you have to pay a high ticket in order to get it located in your state, province, or town.